 As it tries to strike this difficult balance, Jentleson said the U.S. is going to have to learn quickly to be more flexible when it comes to Islamist groups — like Egypt's Muslim Brotherhood — that are likely to play an increasing role in the politics in the Middle East.

 "We really need to differentiate between different types of political Islam — those that are fundamentally antagonistic to our interest, al-Qaida and others, and those that we can find a basis for working with even if we don't totally agree," he said.

 He says the U.S. can't go in with armies of political consultants as it did in

 Sen. John Kerry (D-MA) has another idea.
 He's trying to revive a program that helped many in Europe in the 1990s — enterprise funds that should help create jobs in countries like Egypt and Tunisia.

 "They want this and need this and it does not involve American intervention or intrusiveness," he said.

-As he announced plans for the funds, Sen. Kerry said the tens of millions of dollars needed will come from existing aid programs for the region.
-And he's hoping they send a positive signal to the Arab world — which is used to seeing the U.S. backing only autocrats in the name of stability.
+As he announced plans for the funds, Kerry said the tens of millions of dollars needed will come from existing aid programs for the region.
+He's hoping they send a positive signal to the Arab world — which is used to seeing the U.S. backing only autocrats in the name of stability.

 "They will tell people across the Arab world that the United States is willing to help them build strong economies and strong democracies," he said.
 "This is an investment in the future of the Arab world and in the future of America's national security."